1995parham/dotfiles/README.md

 ## [Window Managers](https://wiki.archlinux.org/title/Window_manager) (on ArchLinux)

 I am using [`sway`](https://github.com/swaywm/) or [`hyprland`](https://github.com/hyprwm) as my primary window managers.
-This repository structured around creating soft-links and because of that the duplicate configurations between these window managers are gathered in `wayland/`.
+This repository structured around creating soft links and because of that the duplicate configurations between these window-managers are gathered in `wayland/`.

-I worked with `sway`, but issues were too many (share screen is not working, screen flicks, etc.) and because of that I migrated to use [`i3`](https://i3wm.org/) and X11 again.
+I worked with `sway`, but issues were too many (share screen is not working, screen flicks, etc.) and because of that, I migrated to use [`i3`](https://i3wm.org/) and X11 again.

 **You know, I am old now.**

 ## [Emacs](https://www.gnu.org/software/emacs/)

-I am using Emacs for the followings:
+I am using Emacs for the following:

-- latex documents (specially when writing them in Persian)
+- latex documents (especially when writing them in Persian)
 - org-mode (for managing my daily life)

 ### Searching

 [Ivy](https://github.com/abo-abo/swiper) is a plugin for searching in buffers, notes, etc.
-Almost everything in doom Emacs works with ivy.
+Almost everything in Doom Emacs works with ivy.
 It is simple and will show you a popup for everything.

 ### Configuration (based on doom)

-I use Emacs based on [doom](https://github.com/doomemacs), and I found following configurations are useful to update my configurations based on them.
+I use Emacs based on [doom](https://github.com/doomemacs), and I found the following configurations are useful to update my configurations based on them.

 1. [psamim dotfiles](https://github.com/github/psamim/dotfiles)
    - [My org-mode agenda, much better now with category icons!](https://www.reddit.com/r/emacs/comments/hnf3cw/my_orgmode_agenda_much_better_now_with_category/?utm_source=share&utm_medium=web2x&context=3)